-

 In its dry form, pu-erh resin imparts a rich, strong aroma with cloying creamy caramel notes.

-The resin can, but does not have to, be washed like any Shu Puer.
+The resin can, but is not necessary, be washed like any Shu Puer.

-The taste of the resin is very soft, velvety, clean, active and whole, without earthiness, dampness and other negative tastes.
-In the taste you can guess boiled condensed milk, baked milk, Chinese sticky rice, light wood bitterness, nutty shades.
-The aftertaste is long, enveloping with honey-creamy nuances.
+The resin's flavor is very soft, velvety, clean, active, and complete, without earthiness, dampness, or other negative notes.
+The taste reveals notes of boiled condensed milk, baked milk, Chinese glutinous rice, a slight woody bitterness, and nutty undertones.
+The finish is long and enveloping, with honeyed, creamy nuances.

-Brewing method: dissolve 1 resin granule in 300-500 ml of boiling water.
-A thermos or Chahai is perfect for this.
-You can stir the drink to completely dissolve it.
-To adjust the strength of the drink, you must either dilute it by adding hot water or add another 1, 2 resin granules.
+Brewing method: Dissolve 1 resin granule in 300-500 ml of boiling water.
+A thermos or chahai works well for this.
+Stir the drink to ensure it dissolves completely.
+To adjust the strength of the drink, either dilute it with hot water or add 1 or 2 more resin granules.

-Shu puer resin has a very strong tonic effect, which is clearly felt after the first cup.
-Unprepared people should not drink a lot of resin at once.
-In addition, the resin has a general preventive effect on the entire body, lifts the mood, strongly collects and concentrates attention, charges with powerful and directed energy.
+Shu pu-erh resin has a very strong tonic effect, which is noticeable after just one cup.
+Untrained individuals should avoid drinking large amounts of resin at once.
+Furthermore, the resin has a general preventative effect on the entire body, uplifts mood, sharpens focus, and charges with powerful and focused energy.

 |